timberkerkvliet/tidi/README.md

     return InMemoryRepository()
 ```
 The line `@composer(scope_type='app', stage='prod')` means that if the key `stage` is part of the scope context, this composer will only
 be considered if it has value `prod`.
 Note that we use scope type `app` here.
-The root scope has no context, so it is not possible to define composers with context filters.
+The root scope has no context, so it is not possible to define composers in the root scope with context filters.

 We add context to our scope with:
 ```